Is Poker Gambling?

 That being said, some people approach it purely as a game of chance, with no real winning strategy in place.
 Novice players may start off mainly relying on the cards they were dealt as opposed to having a strategy, risking their money in the process – as one does when gambling.

 The short and sweet answer to whether poker can be both gambling and a game of skill is yes.
-All the things that we’ve pointed out so far suggest so.
+All the things that were pointed out so far suggest so.

 If you take a step back and look at what goes into playing poker, you’ll realize that poker is the only form of gambling that can be considered a sport.
 If you’ve ever seen poker enthusiasts and players gathered around a Texas Hold’em poker table, you probably know that it’s also a form of entertainment.